Through the Blue

 If you’re looking for design-forward hotels and swanky villas, Paros is the savvier.

 The Greek island haunt of the moment for designers, celebrities and the well-heeled, a string of luxury properties have sprouted up in Paros.
-It also has more beachfront property options set right in the sand scalloping the island’s gentle coastline.
+It also has more beachfront properties set right in the sand scalloping the island’s gentle coastline.
 Step off your porch, and a few skips away, you’re in the sea.
 A perfect setup for families with young kids.

 Naxos’ accommodation options are not without good looks, stylish suites, and swoon-worthy comforts.
 You’re just less likely to find Aesop toiletries in your bathroom, hot stone massage services, and a sushi bar on your property.